 What is it?

 Drilled micropiles are piles with diameters of up to 300 mm.
-They are constructed by installing reinforcement bars or casings and grouting them.
+They are constructed by installing reinforcement bars, cages, and occasionally structural casing.
+The structural elements are then grouted.

 When and why use it?

-Micropiling is most commonly utilised as a direct structural underpinning to support existing structures.
+Micropiling is most commonly utilised as a direct structural underpinning to support existing structures or tying down ground slabs against uplift forces.
 This cost-effective technique is often employed when space constraints do not allow the utilisation of conventional piling equipment.

 💡 Menard’s tip